-301 Main • 5ST.1762 1944 • This log building may have at one time had a false front, but the existing false front is not original, creating a false sense of history.
+301 Main • 5ST.1762 • Frisco Cafe

+1930s • This log building may have at one time had a false front, but the existing false front is not original, creating a false sense of history.
 Its position in a relatively new development may make it less likely to be threatened by surrounding development at this time.

-321 • 5ST.282 • Frisco Hotel 1880 • The Frisco Hotel (Lodge) has a long history serving visitors to the Town.
-Unfortunately, the building has been so heavily altered many times, that it no longer recalls its historic character.
-It began as a substantial false front building, using typical historic materials and design.
-All these characteristics have been lost.
-Specific Recommendations 1.
-The Town of Frisco has accomplished some preservation through acquisition and the historic overlay zoning program.
+321 • 5ST.282 • Frisco Hotel

+1880 • The Frisco Hotel (Lodge) has a long history serving visitors to the Town.
+The building has been heavily altered many times and no longer recalls its historic character.
+This building may have significance for it's role in the commercial life of Frisco, under Criterion A - Commerce.

+Specific Recommendations

+1. The survey has found a number of buildings from the early development of the town that should be preserved by a local preservation program and possibly through a State or National Register Designation.

+The Town of Frisco has accomplished some preservation through acquisition, such as the Historic Park buildings and the historic overlay zoning program.
 These have had mixed results and sometimes led to inconsistent decision making.

 The Town Board and the community need to answer the following questions:

 A. Is there a desire to preserve buildings that are privately owned in the townsite?

 B. What sort of preservation program suits Frisco?